SiriusBYT/Flashcord/README.md

 # ⬇️ Installing Flashcord Stable
 To install Flashcord, for Replugged Users, simply click [here](https://replugged.dev/install?identifier=SiriusBYT/flashcord&source=github).
 If you get a warning about Flashcord not being verified by the Replugged Team, ignore them and blame them or I don't know.
 Being "store" compliant takes time.
 Flashcord is pure CSS anyways, it cannot do anything to your computer.
-While not the main focus of Flashcord right now, you can install Flashcord for BetterDiscord and Vencord this way, add the following line to your client's QuickCSS and apply it.
+You can install Flashcord for BetterDiscord and Vencord this way, add the following line to your client's QuickCSS and apply it.
+### Please use Flashcord with Replugged if you can.
+Flashcord will never fully support BetterDiscord or Vencord due to plugin shenanigans.
 ```
 @import url("https://raw.githubusercontent.com/SiriusBYT/flashcord/main/src/main.css");
 ```